Peer Review Process

 Peer review of novel submissions:

-Articles submitted directly to ZAHRA: JOURNAL OF HEALTH AND MEDICAL RESEARCH will be thoroughly reviewed by at least two qualified experts in the field chosen by the Editor in Chief.
-The Chief Editor or a designated member of the Editorial Board will then decide whether to accept, reject, or request a revision based on the reviews and comments received.
+Articles submitted directly to EDUCATIONAL JOURNAL: General and Specific Research will be fully reviewed by at least two qualified experts in the field chosen by the Editor in Chief.
+The Chief Editor or appointed member of the Editorial Board will then decide whether to accept, reject, or request revisions based on the reviews and comments received.

 The editor will decide whether each submission reports on well-conducted research with conclusions supported by the data presented in the paper.
-Priority assessment will not be a factor in decision-making.
-Still, all papers should make additional or new additions to the literature.
+Priority assessment will not be a factor in decision making, but all papers should make additional or new additions to the literature.